Hello and greetings from the Midlands! I have enjoyed reading and looking at your "expeditions" and have found them to be extremely

 Well I have notched another few walks from your excellent site since my last entry.
 I can recommend the walk in the Dales above Settle to Catrigg Force to anybody looking for a surprise - I was looking out for a large stream and couldn't see anything like that - but then I heard a roar and guessed I couldn't be too far away.
 A true hidden gem.
 Also last weekend I completed the walk from Follifoot to Spofforth Castle with my partner which was a nice walk spoiled only by the dog muck that was abundant on the path leading away from Follifoot and the roadside on Haggs Lane - where motorists appear to use the hedgerows as their rubbish bins - they should be made to go and clear up after themselves.
 Apart from that it was lovely with the secluded pond at Lodge Wood and rounding under Manor bridge and arriving at Spofforth Castle being lovely highlights.
 Keep the walks coming and keep up the good work :-)

-Date: Saturday 22 March 2008
+From: Richard Hebblewhite Town/City: Harrogate Country: England Date: Saturday 22 March 2008

 Message 289:

-Hi Mike, Just wanted to report what Peter & I have been up to......been walking in the snow recently which was a nice change!
+Hi Mike, Just wanted to report what Peter and I have been up to......been walking in the snow recently which was a nice change!
 Even though its nearly spring...lol!
 We have at long last invested in some new water proof trousers the type you wear all the time not over ones!!!
 So they went out with us of course........... to be tested on Nine Standards Rigg in the snow a week ago.
 As we seem to forget something??? on all our walks out, a compass is not the thing to forget!
-Especially in this area where the clag comes down & you haven't the faintest idea which direction you could be going!
-Pleased to report we got back safe & sound & were the only loonies out walking on such a day as the cars passed us walking up that fabulous road that takes you through breath taking scenery from Muker to Nateby.
-As always we call into a welcoming hostelry for a warm (dry out) & a well earned drinky poo.
+Especially in this area where the clag comes down and you haven't the faintest idea which direction you could be going!
+Pleased to report we got back safe and sound and were the only loonies out walking on such a day as the cars passed us walking up that fabulous road that takes you through breath taking scenery from Muker to Nateby.
+As always we call into a welcoming hostelry for a warm (dry out) and a well earned drinky poo.
 We called into the (not so long opened) Keld Lodge, which use to be a Keld Youth Hostal.
-We can highly recommend this delightful place after a lovely walk out & the owners are wonderful!
+We can highly recommend this delightful place after a lovely walk out and the owners are wonderful!
 Also one of the owner's had just helped to rescue 20 kids off the hill doing the D of Edinburgh overnight expedition in very dangerous weather conditions!!!
 It was unbelievable this was allowed to happen (I take kids out too) but luckily nobody was hurt!!!!!!!
 Oh by the way, pleased to report also, that our new trousers were a huge success.............. even though its taking us sometime to get use to them lovely!!!

-It is people like you & all the other ones who have created books, programmes, taken picture's, I say a HUGE THANK-YOU for inspiring us all to get out there.
+It is people like you and all the other ones who have created books, programmes, taken picture's, I say a HUGE THANK-YOU for inspiring us all to get out there.
 Also there is a good chance that we will never get to explore everywhere.
-But it fills your heart up with hope to do & see as much of it as you can......................... happy walking to all!!!!!!!!!!!!!
+But it fills your heart up with hope to do and see as much of it as you can......................... happy walking to all!!!!!!!!!!!!!

-Date: Tuesday 18 March 2008
+From: CaZ from Middlesbrough Town/City: Middlesbrough Country: England Date: Tuesday 18 March 2008

 Message 288: